KaOSx/kaosx.github.io/_docs/chrooting.md

 * A program was left running inside of the chroot.
 * Or more frequently: a sub-mount still exists.
 For example, /mnt/kaos/usr within /mnt/kaos.

 In the latter case, unmount the sub-mount mount point first.
-To get a reminder of all the current mount points, run <code>mount</code> with no parameters.
+To get a reminder of all the current mount points, run `mount` with no parameters.
 If you still are unable to unmount a partition, use the force option:

 ```
 umount -f /mnt